 Daria Ramos-Izquierdo, left, as Dr. Wink, and Chelsea Bondarenko as Pinkalicious, star in Washington County Playhouse Dinner Theater and Children's Theater's production of "Pinkalicious The Musical."
 (Photo by Crystal Schelle)

 “Pinkalicious The Musical” is part of the Theater for Young Audiences, which means it was selected specifically with younger theater-goers in mind.
 And being able to perform for children is a fun experience for Bondarenko.

 “They just have so much energy, and they really like to interact, too,” she said.
 “And this script has a couple of instances where we talk specifically to them and they get to talk back to us, it’s really fun to see their reactions and what they have to say.”

 Playing Pink’s younger brother Peter is Logan Conner of McConnellsburg, Pa.

-Although Connor wasn’t familiar with the show, he quickly found it to be a fun production.
+Although Conner wasn’t familiar with the show, he quickly found it to be a fun production.

 “It has great music and really great story, and I really enjoyed getting to learn about it,” he said.

-Just like Bondarenko when it came to learning how to act like a kid, Connor turned to his younger brother, who is 7.
+Just like Bondarenko when it came to learning how to act like a kid, Conner turned to his younger brother, who is 7.